 It is thus no surprise that during the last twenty or thirty years, media outlets have been replete with articles on these accounts and that they have become the source of many debates and controversies all over the world.
 For the mystery of death has always fascinated mankind and rarely if ever, are people indifferent to such a topic.

 Yet, it wasn't really until the 1970s that this subject entered the realms of science and the term NDE was used for the first time.
 This occurred after Raymond Moody, an American psychiatrist with a background in philosophy, published his best selling book "Life after life", in which he had collected the accounts given by 150 survivors of near death encounters which he obtained while a medical student.2

-Moving beyond controversy, perhaps, the most striking aspect of an NDE is not so much the features briefly summarized above, but rather the transformation those who have experienced it first hand, usually undergo.
-An NDE often leaves a person with a positive life effect making him or her more altruistic, more pious, less materialistic and less afraid of death.
-Surely, these long lasting and deep changes in attitudes and behaviors following an NDE are a reality that can be socially observed unlike the more personal (subjective) experiences we have referred to above.
+Moving beyond controversy, perhaps, the most striking aspect of near death experiences is not so much the features briefly summarized above, but rather the transformation those who have experienced it first hand, usually undergo.
+A near death experience often leaves a person with a positive life effect making him or her more altruistic, more pious, less materialistic and less afraid of death.
+Surely, these long lasting and deep changes in attitudes and behaviors following a near death experience are a reality that can be socially observed unlike the more personal (subjective) experiences we have referred to above.

 Mailpoint 810, Level F, Southampton General Hospital, Tremona Road, Southampton, Hampshire SO16 6YD, United Kingdom.
 Tel: +44 (0) 2380 001016